 Immune system: Since small dogs typically have a longer life span, strong immune support is particularly critical.
 Antioxidants including Vitamin E are key nutrients to help keep a small breed’s immune system healthy.
 When comparing dog foods, look for beta-carotene, an antioxidant that can help rejuvenate an older dog’s immune system—particularly appropriate given a small breed’s longer life span.

 Taste: In terms of taste, first look for a diet with concentrated nutrition from high levels of animal-based fat and protein, which tends to improve the flavor for the dog.
 Also look for a reduced-size kibble, which can improve the overall eating experience.

 A complete and balanced food specifically designed for a small breed dog will help ensure your dachshund is always at his best, from puppy to the mature dog-citizen.

 Determining how much food to give your dachshund

 Dogs will probably eat as much food as they’re given.
 It’s part of their natural wild instincts to consume all the food they can at any one time because they never knew when the next meal would come.

 So, you cannot depend on your dachshund saying “Wow, I’m stuffed!”
 That won’t happen.
 They will not walk away from the food bowl when they’re full.
 That means that you have to control their food intake.
 That brings up the question: how much food to give them every day?

-Now, if your dachshund does not have a narrowing of the waist line or you can't feel the individual ribs, then you're feeding them too much for the amount of exercise they get.
+Now, if your dachshund does not have a narrowing of the waistline or you can’t feel the individual ribs, then you’re feeding them too much for the amount of exercise they get.
 Cut back on the quantity of daily food (this would include snacks and treats).
-If, in the unlikely even that your dachshund has an extremely narrow waist line and you can plainly see the rib cage, then you're most likely underfeeding and you'll need to increase their food consumption.
+If, in the unlikely event that your dachshund has an extremely narrow waistline and you can plainly see the rib cage, then you’re most likely underfeeding and you’ll need to increase their food consumption.